English phrasal verbs: Distinguishing phrasal verb types

-When a particle verb is transitive, it may be difficult to distinguish it from a prepositional verb.
-A simple diagnostic which works in many cases is to consider whether it is possible to shift the preposition/particle to after the noun.
-An English preposition can never follow its noun, so if we can change verb - P - noun to verb - noun - P, then P cannot be a preposition and must be particle.
-But even with a particle verb, shifting the particle is not always possible, for example if it is followed by a pronoun instead of a noun, or if there is a fixed collocation.
-Another diagnostic is to think about where the instinctive division would be if we had to take a breath in the middle of the phrase.
-A particle would naturally be grouped with the preceding verb, a preposition with the following noun phrase.
-In the following examples, an asterisk indicates an impossible form.
+When a particle verb is transitive, it may be difficult to distinguish the particle from a preposition.
+A simple diagnostic that works in many cases is to consider whether it is possible to shift the preposition/particle to after the noun.
+An English preposition can never follow its noun, and so if we can change verb - P - noun to verb - noun - P, P cannot be a preposition and must be a particle.
+But even with a particle verb, shifting the particle is not always possible, for example, if it is followed by a pronoun instead of a noun, or if there is a fixed collocation.
+A second diagnostic is to think about where the instinctive division would be if we had to take a breath in the middle of the phrase.
+A particle would naturally be grouped with the preceding verb and a preposition with the following noun phrase.
+In the following examples, which show both of these approaches, an asterisk indicates an impossible form.